-Thresholds and sills should be at least 150mm above ground level.
-Where the top of a threshold is more than 225mm above ground level, the following steps are necessary:
+Thresholds and sills should be at least 150mm above finished ground level.
+However, where a level (threshold) access is required, builders can follow the general guidance given in Figures 1, 2 and 3, ensuring a high level of supervision and workmanship, together with the correct specification of materials and consideration to design, location and exposure.

-- Where level (threshold) access is required, builders can follow the general guidance given in Figures 1, 2 and 3, ensuring a high level of supervision and workmanship, together with the correct specification of materials and consideration to design, location and exposure. - Wherever possible, locate the entrance door away from the prevailing weather and provide a storm porch.
+Wherever possible locate the entrance door away from the prevailing weather and provide a storm porch.
+Where a drainage channel is provided, this must be connected to the storm drainage system to prevent flooding occurring and water ingress into the building.